khinsen/leibniz/README.md

 you can do with it is to read the one-page introduction ["Leibniz by example"](http://khinsen.net/leibniz-examples/examples/leibniz-by-example.html).
-Then you can move on to the [other examples](http://khinsen.net/leibniz-examples/) and to[the manual](http://khinsen.net/leibniz/).
+Then you can move on to the [other examples](http://khinsen.net/leibniz-examples/) and to [the manual](http://khinsen.net/leibniz/).
 Readers interested in the studying the implementation (which needs and will get a serious cleanup) should start by looking at the file `notes.md` for an overview of the code structure.